wagov/wasocshared/docs/onboarding.md

 ## 3. Confirmation of Onboarding

-Once the template phase has completed, cusotmers can confirm the onboarding process has finalised by navigating to the [Azure Lighthouse - Service Providers](https://portal.azure.com/#view/Microsoft_Azure_CustomerHub/ServiceProvidersBladeV2/~/providers) page and confirming you can see the **WA SOC - Security Insights** service offer.
+Once the template phase has completed, customers can confirm the onboarding process has finalised by navigating to the [Azure Lighthouse - Service Providers](https://portal.azure.com/#view/Microsoft_Azure_CustomerHub/ServiceProvidersBladeV2/~/providers) page and confirming you can see the **WA SOC - Security Insights** service offer.

 ![service Offer](images/service-offer.png)